Careers

 Earthworks: an on-line database of career opportunities for ecology and environmental workers, not so much countryside though.

-I-Resign: a great site with entertaining advice about how, and when, to quit, with some examples of remarkable quitters!
+I-Resign: a site with entertaining advice about how, and when, to quit, with some examples of remarkable quitters!

 • Have a look at our extremely cynical and tongue-in-cheek Countryside Worker Field Identification GuidePages marked with this symbol are exclusively written for Naturenet.